 $Home directory and mounted file share.

-With Bash in Cloud Shell, you can run a command called
+In Cloud Shell, you can run a command called

 clouddrive, which enables you to manually update the file share that is mounted to Cloud Shell.